How Mobile Apps Help to Increase Reach, Retention & Engagement in the Fitness Industry

 24 Hour Fitness is a chain of gyms with more than 430 locations.
 Despite their offline success, theyโ€™ve created a 24GO app to supplement training and improve the user experience which turned out to be a big success.

-In the app, they combine all engagement features of a mobile app, thus, take the maximum out of it.
+In the app, they combine all engagement app's features of a mobile app, thus, take the maximum out of it.

 They provide: